exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 Sometimes, we need to indicate that a variable has no value.
-In C#, we can use the `null` literal to denote the absence of a value.
+In C#, we use the `null` literal to denote the absence of a value.
 A *nullable* type is a type that allows `null` values.
 The operator `?` can be added as a suffix to a type to make it nullable.